Videos, worksheets, solutions, and activities to help PreCalculus students learn about the domain of a function.

 Certain functions, such as rational and radical elementary functions, have instances of restricted domains.
 When finding the domain of a function, we must always remember that a rational function involves removing the values that could make the denominator of a fraction zero.
 Finding the domain of a function that is radical means not making the radical negative.

-This video shows how to find the domain of 3 different rational expressions that have quadratic expressions in the denominator.
+How to find the domain of 3 different rational expressions that have quadratic expressions in the denominator?

-Finding the domain of a function, without graphing.
+How to find the domain of a function, without graphing?

 Rotate to landscape screen format on a mobile phone or small tablet to use the Mathway widget, a free math problem solver that answers your questions with step-by-step explanations.

 You can use the free Mathway calculator and problem solver below to practice Algebra or other math topics.
 Try the given examples, or type in your own problem and check your answer with the step-by-step explanations.